Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 Project management lessons learned, Lessons learned in project management

-When you look back over a finished project, do you look at the positive side?
+When you look back over a project, do you look at the positive side?

 Or do you focus more on your mistakes?